jlab-sensing/Event-Driven-Camera-VLC/pru1_pwm_CSK_1000Hz/README.md

 # About
+# please do not trust this README.md blindly, highly likely that there is some outdated information.

 This folder contains code for two programs, both of which are necessary to transmit a series of data symbols over an RGB LED.